MeToo movement in South Korea: Teachers of Hankwang Girls' Middle School/ Girls' High School in Pyeongtaek

 On March 17, Me-too exposure to school trees and some teachers broke out on the girls' middle school side.
 There were a number of cases of damage through Twitter and Facebook, and there were posts on the school's Facebook page that said, "We will deal with it according to principles, please refrain from expressing opinions through SNS," but there was a backlash saying, "What are the principles and why are you trying to restrict opinions through SNS?"

 During the service on March 19, the principal apologized and conducted a survey with a girls' high school.
 The above Facebook page also reported the current progress, and teachers under suspicion have been removed from their duties.
 And it was reported to various media including terrestrial broadcasting.
 According to the article, the girls' high school is also suspected, with as many as 11 teachers in total being suspected.

-University

-Suncheon Cheongam University School
+Suncheon Cheongam University

 Two female professors at Soonchun Cheongam University filed complaints through Internet networks and statements, saying, "The prosecution and the court have been trying to cover up the university president's sexual harassment."
 The National Council of Professors for Democratization, Gwangju Jeonnam Professors' Association, National Women's Association, and National Association of Disappointed Professors demanded the reinstatement of two female professors who were dismissed after suing the sexual harassment of former President Kang Myung-woon (71, arrested) in front of the Suncheon branch of the Gwangju District Prosecutors' Office on Feb.
 12.